RFID-Based Access Control System

 Here is a rough state diagram showcasing this.

-I am slightly concerned the project is a bit too simple, so I have plans to expand by either connecting a linear actuator to enable a door-locking mechanism or connecting the board to a computer via wifi/Bluetooth and storing data there instead.
+Since the project is a bit simple, I have plans to expand on it by either connecting a linear actuator to enable a door-locking mechanism or connecting the board to an external device via wifi/Bluetooth.

 Part 2 - Determining the Parts

 I wanted to avoid abstracting low-level concepts because I didn’t want to gloss over the fundamentals.
-Therefore, I plan on writing my own device drivers and SPI drivers instead of using given APIs or copying code from GitHub.
+Therefore, I plan on writing my own device drivers and bit-bang SPI (I realized bit-banging is stupid and stopped using it later on) instead of using prebuilt libraries.

 A simple Google search gave me a short list of RDIF readers to pick from, from which I decided on the PN532.
-It does the job and has a lot of versatility in terms of protocols (I2C, SPI, UART).
+I liked how it had a few protocols to choose from (I2C, SPI, UART)

-I’ll be using the SPI protocol for the reader because I wanted to try it out it’s fast and efficient, and although it uses up a lot of pins, I had plenty to go around anyway.
+I used the SPI protocol because I wanted to try it out it’s fast and efficient, and although it uses up a lot of pins, I had plenty to go around anyway.
 Additionally, since the project is very simple, I don’t have to worry about the complexity of having too many slaves.

-To put everything together I needed a breadboard, a few jumper wires, and a standard Micro USB cable for power and flashing.
+I also needed a single buzzer and pushbutton, breadboard, jumper wires, and a standard Micro USB cable.

 (At this point in the project, I didn’t think I would need much hardware debugging.
 Turns out I needed a soldering kit, multimeter, and logic analyzer later.)